Magazine (band)

-Magazine were an English rock band formed in 1977 in Manchester, England by singer Howard Devoto and guitarist John McGeoch.
-After leaving the punk rock group Buzzcocks in early 1977, Devoto decided to create a more progressive and less "traditional" rock band.
-The original lineup of Magazine was composed of Devoto, McGeoch, Barry Adamson on bass, Bob Dickinson on keyboards and Martin Jackson on drums.
+Magazine were a British rock band formed in 1977 in Manchester, England by singer Howard Devoto and guitarist John McGeoch.
+After leaving the punk rock group Buzzcocks in early 1977, Devoto decided to create a more progressive rock band.
+The original line-up of Magazine was composed of Devoto, McGeoch, Barry Adamson on bass, Bob Dickinson on keyboards and Martin Jackson on drums.

 Their debut album, Real Life (1978), was critically acclaimed and later considered one of the first British post-punk albums.
 After releasing two other albums, Secondhand Daylight and The Correct Use of Soap, McGeoch left the band in 1980 to join Siouxsie and the Banshees.
 Magazine released another studio album and disbanded in 1981.
 All four of their albums reached the top 40 on the UK Albums Chart.

 They reunited in 2009 for a UK tour with Noko on guitar.
 Magazine released an album of new material, No Thyself, in October 2011, followed by a short UK tour.

-Magazine have been cited as an influence by bands and musicians such as Simple Minds, the Smiths, Radiohead, Pulp and John Frusciante.
+Magazine have been cited as an influence by bands and musicians such as Simple Minds, the Smiths, Radiohead, Pulp, Pond, and John Frusciante.